Attila1617/nasa-telegram-bot/README.md

 # nasa-telegram-bot

-Simple telegram bot that works on NASA API.
+Simple telegram bot that works with NASA API.